Achieve Believe Enjoy

 Teachers have carefully planned out the books that they are teaching and reading with their children across the year in order to expose children to a variety of books and authors.

 At Coquet Park children’s reading begins in Nursery.
 Children are immersed in a wide range of reading experiences to develop a love of books through the Over and Over programme and Helicopter Stories; an Early Years approach to communication and literacy skills based on the storytelling and story acting.

-In Nursery children follow Phase 1 Letters and Sounds concentrating on developing children’s speaking and listening skills and ensuring the children are attuned to the sounds around them by covering all seven aspects:
+Nursery concentrate on developing children’s speaking and listening skills and ensuring the children are attuned to the sounds around them by covering the following: